 A very well-known example is the geo-locating of Russian military personnel in Ukraine during the height of territory disputes back in 2014.

-Despite improved military OpSec following these breaches, the prevalence of social media usage among enlisted military personnel, their networks, and other interested parties remains consistently high and yields substantial intelligence potential.
+Despite improved military OpSec following these breaches, the prevalence of social media usage among military personnel, their networks, and other interested parties remains consistently high and yields substantial intelligence potential.

 How to measure military capability?